xumzheng/microsoft-graph-docs/api-reference/beta/resources/managedtenants-managementtemplatecollection.md

 ---
 title: "managementTemplateCollection resource type"
-description: "Represent a collection of management templates that can be used to configure Microsoft 365 services."
+description: "Represent a collection of management templates that are used to define the group of actions and settings for a managed tenant."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"